Back to the Bible: History

+1939-1984

 Founded in 1939 by Theodore H. Epp on radio station KFOR (AM) in Lincoln, Nebraska, Back to the Bible expanded by supporting missionaries and broadcasting via shortwave radio to other countries.
 By the mid-1950s, it was being broadcast somewhere in the world in any given minute, and in 1954 the organization's first international Bible teaching ministry office opened in Canada.
 By the time of Epp's retirement in 1981, the Back to the Bible program was syndicated as a daily 30-minute broadcast on more than 800 radio stations worldwide.

 Under Epp's direction, the broadcasts were also noted for music by the Back to the Bible Choir and quartet.
 Several popular phonograph recordings were made by the choir in the 1940s and 1950s.
 Back to the Bible also had a weekly youth program on Saturdays, featuring a youth choir and serialized adventures with a Christian theme, such as the Danny Orlis series written by Bernard Palmer.
 Both the music segments and youth program were discontinued in the 1980s.

 By the 1970s the organization had offices in Australia, Canada, Colombia, Costa Rica, Ecuador, England, France, India, Italy, Jamaica, Mexico, the Philippines, South Africa, Sri Lanka and Venezuela.

+1984-2013

-Warren W. Wiersbe, former pastor of Moody Church in Chicago, Illinois, served as leader of the Lincoln-based ministry between 1984 and 1989.
+Warren W. Wiersbe, former pastor of Moody Church in Chicago, Illinois, was appointed as leader of the Lincoln-based ministry in 1984, and served in this capacity until 1989.
 He was followed by Woodrow Kroll.
+Back to the Bible had long followed a consistent half‑hour format in which its teachers explained Scripture and its relevance to listeners’ lives.
+In the early 2000s under Kroll's leadership, the ministry expanded its local presence in Lincoln by sponsoring concerts and extreme‑sports events along with building new youth‑oriented spaces such as a coffeehouse and concert hall.

+In late 2007, Kroll announced that he would step down from his duties and that James MacDonald would become president of Back to the Bible.
+In addition, MacDonald's radio ministry, Walk in the Word, would merge with Back to the Bible.
+However, in early 2008 Kroll announced that the merger had fallen through, and that he would continue as president.